aws/aws-cdk-go/awscdk/awscloudwatch/README.md

 var fn function

-minuteErrorRate := fn.metricErrors(&metricOptions{
+minuteErrorRate := fn.metricErrors(&MetricOptions{
-	statistic: jsii.String("avg"),
-	period: awscdk.Duration.minutes(jsii.Number(1)),
+	Statistic: cloudwatch.Stats_AVERAGE(),
+	Period: awscdk.Duration_Minutes(jsii.Number(1)),
-	label: jsii.String("Lambda failure rate"),
+	Label: jsii.String("Lambda failure rate"),
 })
 ```

+The `statistic` field accepts a `string`; the `cloudwatch.Stats` object has a
+number of predefined factory functions that help you constructs strings that are
-This function also allows changing the metric label or color (which will be
+appropriate for CloudWatch.
+The `metricErrors` function also allows changing the
-useful when embedding them in graphs, see below).
+metric label or color, which will be useful when embedding them in graphs (see
+below).

 > Rates versus Sums
 >